DarioBranco94/federated-learning-clients-server-simulation/README.md

         In real federated learning, each client owns its own data.
 Here, data is **simulated** and partitioned using client_id.

-###  Server
+##  Server
 The server component is defined by the abstract class [TCPServer](/src/TCPServer.py).
-The constructor requires three main parameters:
+The constructor requires four main parameters:
 - `server_address`: The server address.
 - `number_clients`: The number of participating clients.
 - `number_rounds`: The number of federated learning rounds.
+- `experiment_name`: The name of the current experiment, it is also used as the name of the directory in which to save experiment outputs
 - `save_weights_path` (optional): Path to save the federated learning weights.
 If not specified, the model is not saved.

+Abstract class TCPServer is implemented by the [Server](/src/Server.py) Class.
+The constructor of the Server Class requires also:
+- `model`: The path in which the model class is saved (e.g. src.models.model1).
+This class must implement get_skeleton_model().
+- `input_shape`: The input shape of the model (e.g. 253,1).
+Must be formatted as a comma-separated string, and converted to a tuple at runtime.
+- `class_names`: The classes names

-Once the TCPServer class is implemented and instantiated with its parameters, the ```run()``` function should be executed to run the server.
+The ```run()``` function is executed to run the server.

 The server opens a socket at the specified address, in our case, localhost:12345, and three threads are created: